INTERSTAT/Statistics-Contextualized/pilots/deliverable.md

 ### Lessons learned

+* Most of the time on data cleaning (common finding)
+* Some important data are still not easily accessible (-> link to EC data strategy, HVD...)
+* Importance of metadata

 ### Remaining problems

 * difficulties with the Context Broker (*do we want to mention that?*)

 ### Next steps

+* continuous improvement of pilots
+* assessment framework
+* work on CB